FAIMS/faimsWebsite/_posts/2016/2016-07-01-MinecraftSecondSteps.md

 ## What I'm not planning on doing, and some other awesome projects

 I think, in many ways, this post needs to start out with what I'm not planning.
-Much has what has kept this intention to develop a minecraft archaeology pedagogy in the back of my mind are the [posts](http://yornight.com/2014/activities/our-city/archaeology-and-minecraft/) and [tweets by Colleen Morgan](https://twitter.com/clmorgan) where Dr. Morgan has (with sufficient regularity) tweeted events like:
+Much of what has kept this intention to develop a minecraft archaeology pedagogy in the back of my mind are the [posts](http://yornight.com/2014/activities/our-city/archaeology-and-minecraft/) and [tweets by Colleen Morgan](https://twitter.com/clmorgan) where Dr. Morgan has (with sufficient regularity) tweeted events like:

 {% tweet 647383901653082112 %}